Rufus For Real

 You Asked, I Answered

-Can I make Philly Cheesesteak Sloppy Joes ahead of time?
+Can I make Cheesesteak Sloppy Joes ahead of time?

 Yes.
-You can make the sloppy joe filling up to 3 days in advance and store it in an airtight container in the refrigerator.
-When you’re ready to serve, reheat the filling gently on the stove or in the microwave, then assemble the sandwiches and toast the buns just before serving for the best texture.
+You can make the filling up to 3 days in advance and store it in an airtight container in the refrigerator.
+Reheat gently, then assemble the sandwiches just before serving.

 • Steak Sandwiches with Creamy Horseradish Sauce: Quick-seared steak, toasted bread, and a bold, creamy sauce that feels steakhouse-worthy.